 The Do's and Don'ts of Treating Fevers in Children

-Many parents aren't sure when they should call the pediatrician if their child's fever spikes.
+Many parents aren't sure when they should call the pediatrician if their child's temperature spikes.

 There are several things you can do to help lower your child's fever, such as:

-- Apply cool towels – If your child's skin feels hot, a cool rag to his forehead is comforting.
+- Apply cool cloths – If your child's skin feels hot, a cool washcloth on the forehead may provide some comfort.

-- Drink liquids – Provide a variety of beverages besides water, such as Pedialyte or something with electrolytes.
+- Drink liquids – Provide a variety of beverages besides water, such as Pedialyte or some other drink with electrolytes.
 "Your body does need liquids," she says.
-"It's really not necessary to eat in the short term, but drinking is important for sick children."
+"It's really not necessary to eat in the short term, but drinking fluids is important for sick children."

 - Give an ice bath, which can cause the child a lot of discomfort

-If your child's fever lasts for more than five days, they should see their doctor.
-Also, if your infant is under 2 months old and has a fever, you'll want to see their pediatrician.
+If your child's fever lasts for more than five days,it's time to see their doctor.
+Also, if your infant is younger than 2 months and has a fever, contact your pediatrician.

 Erin Frank, MD is a pediatric hospitalist at University Hospitals Rainbow Babies & Children’s Hospital.
-You can request an appointment with Dr. Frank or any other doctor online.
+You can request an appointment with Dr. Frank or any other University Hospitals doctor online.